MatteoTomasetto/LatentFeedbackControl/README.md

-# DL-ROM in the loop
+# Latent feedback control of high-dimensional parametrized PDEs

 This repository contains the official source code implementation of the paper *Latent feedback contol of high-dimensional parametrized partial differential equations*